ACBE's Birth Doula Workshop

 - Identify normal physical changes associated with pregnancy

-- Understand how a history of sexual abuse or birth trauma will affect pregnancy, childbirth, postpartum recovery, and breastfeeding
+- Understand how a history of sexual abuse or birth trauma may affect pregnancy, labor and birth, postpartum recovery, and breastfeeding

-- Define the components of the initial contact and home visit with the client
+- Define the components of initial contact and home visit with the client

 - Discuss the onset of labor, including the six signs of progress in labor